 Outpatient Care for Seniors

-The Senior Care Intensive Outpatient Program (IOP), for adults age 55 and up, provides a transition from inpatient treatment, but can also be a programming alternative for patients that require more than a basic outpatient level of care.
+The Senior Care Intensive Outpatient Program (IOP) provides a transition from inpatient treatment, but can also be a programming alternative for patients that require more than a basic outpatient level of care.
 We utilize Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and Cognitive Processing Therapy (CPT) to help seniors cope with emotional issues like anxiety, depression, PTSD, mood disorders, adjustment issues, grief, abuse/trauma, relationship conflict, poor impulse control, eating disorders, psychosis, gender-specific issues, and substance abuse/dependence.

 The interdisciplinary staff of psychiatrists, therapists, and nurses work together to stabilize symptoms and establish a foundation of skills essential to the long-term success of each patient.